evanmac123/air/README.md

 2. Install the dependent Ruby and JS libraries:

     `bundle install`

     `yarn install`

+3. Ensure you can boot up the background script `lib/airbo_dev_up`.
+Common issues here include already having Redis or ElasticSearch running.

-3. Create your development and test databases.
+4. Create your development and test databases.
 (Note: Two distinct steps: 1 for development and 1 for test):

     `rake db:create`

-4. Load the development schema:
+5. Load the development schema:

     `rake db:schema:load`

-5. Prepare the test database:
+6. Prepare the test database:

     `rake db:test:prepare`

-6. Download the most recent db backup from Heroku:
+7. Download the most recent db backup from Heroku:

     `lib/environment_sync prep`

+8. Run `lib/airbo_dev_up`

-7. Populate your development database with a sanitized cut of production:
+9. Populate your development database with a sanitized cut of production:

     `lib/environment_sync development`

 Airbo employee users (site_admin) are not sanitized in the previous command, so you will be able to login to your dev environement with your production credentials.

-8. Follow instructions to populate images.

 ### Environment Variables
 Add necessary environment variables in a `.env` file using the `.dev_template.env` as reference.